 For a little taste of what I've been missing, I created these soy-glazed rice crackers topped with luscious ruby jewels of tuna tartare.
 Unlike the standard caper-and-lemon tartare mix, this version is Asian-inspired, but lacks the traditional soy sauce that characterizes a Hawaiian poke.
 That's where the Japanese rice cracker base, which gives the fish a textural contrast, comes in!
 Want the fast, easy, healthy recipe for your next party?
 Then read more.

-1/2 pound sashimi-quality tuna fillet, preferably bigeye or yellowfin, cut into 1/4-inch dice Makes about 17 tartare bites.
+- 1/2 pound sashimi-quality tuna fillet, preferably bigeye or yellowfin, cut into 1/4-inch dice

 2 tablespoons finely minced onion